rototor/pdfbox-graphics2d/README.md

 		PdfBoxGraphics2D pdfBoxGraphics2D = new PdfBoxGraphics2D(document, 400, 400);

 		/*
-		 * Now do your drawing
+		 * Now do your drawing.
+By default all texts are rendered as vector shapes */
-		 */

 		/* ... */